-What we're going to do How we're going to do it Review the existing fleet vehicles with a plan to replace vehicles with LEV or ULEV vehicles as they become due for renewal.
+Review the existing fleet vehicles with a plan to replace vehicles with LEV or ULEV vehicles as they become due for renewal.

 When vehicles in the fleet come up for renewal we will look to replace with LEV or ULEV options.

 Encourage staff to look at alternative transport options such as walking, cycling, or public transport.

 Look to promote alternative transport models by encouraging schemes such as the Cycle to Work scheme, encouraging staff to be more physically active and promoting the associated health benefits of these actions.

 Look to utilise digital innovations so that the use of online meetings is the standard operating practice.

 Meetings will be held using Teams where possible to minimise the travel associated from participants.

 Trial the use of virtual online and telephone clinics for patients as a new way of working going forward.

 We will utilise our digital technology to promote telephone and online clinics with patients, giving them alternative choices and options.

-Ensure that the infrastructure is n place to support charging of ULEZ/LEV vehicles on our sites.
+Ensure that the infrastructure is in place to support charging of ULEZ/LEV vehicles on our sites.

 We will have the infrastructure installed to support the charging of vehicles on our sites in collaboration with other site users and landlords.

 Adopt a hybrid working model for staff who are able to work from home.

 We will allow staff to adopt a hybrid working model pattern allowing them to work from home, reducing mileage travelled to and from work.

-Measures against all actions will be detailed within our Green Delivery Plan.
+- Implement new working practices by utilising our new digital services that enable online virtual meetings to take place and replace traditional style of meetings - Demonstrate our new clinical working practices, with virtual clinics being delivered and the additional patient option that has been created as a result - Meet the NHS Long-Term Plan commitment for 90% of the NHS fleet to use low, ultra-low and zero-emission vehicles by 2028 - Monitoring the mileage claims that are submitted by staff to see if they reflect a change in the working practices